This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Ask store and warehouse managers if they have any unused pallets and find out if you may have them for free.

-- Check out Craigslist — there’s almost always somebody unloading free or reclaimed pallets.
+- Check out online trade sites — like Craigslist, Facebook Marketplace, and Freecycle.
+There’s almost always somebody unloading free or reclaimed pallets there.

 - Stop by a store that’s going out of business — they’ll probably have plenty of pallets you can have for free.
 Just ask first.